 - Category: Health & Wellness

-The earwax appearance varies from light yellow to dark brown color.
-It’s not necessary that the darker color of earwax indicate that there’s a blockage.
+The earwax appear varies from light yellow to dark brown colour.
+It’s not necessary that the darker colour of earwax indicate that there’s a blockage.

 Signs of earwax buildup include:

 - Experiencing sudden or partial hearing loss (usually temporary)

 - A feeling of fullness in the ear